Isoheptane/hugo-notice/README.md

 ```yaml
 theme: ["hugo-notice", "others"]
 ```
-### Use in your site
+### Usage
-Use shortcode like this:
+Use notice shortcode like this:
 ```go
 {{< notice warning >}}
 This is a warning message.
 {{< /notice >}}
 ```
-or like this
+or like this:
 ```go
 {{< notice note >}}
 It's worth to notice that: ...